Exclusive: Boris Johnson talks up COP26 climate deals but stumbles on Attenborough mask controversy - KESQ

 Boris Johnson struggled to explain his decision not to wear a mask while sitting next to 95-year-old environmentalist David Attenborough as he tried to put a positive spin on this week’s COP26 climate summit, in an exclusive interview with CNN’s Christiane Amanpour.

-Speaking to CNN on the sidelines of talks in Glasgow, the British Prime Minister struck a somber tone on the state of the climate emergency, saying “I think you’ve got to be gloom and doom until we fix this thing.”
+Speaking to CNN on the sidelines of talks in Glasgow, the British Prime Minister struck a somber tone on the state of the climate emergency, saying “I think you’ve got to be gloom and doom until we fix this thing” and insisting the world was “inching forward” on solving the crisis.

 “I don’t want more coal, and our government doesn’t want more coal.
 We’ll do what we’re legally able to do,” Johnson said.